Moochie Dixon: Professional career

+New Orleans Saints

 After going undrafted in the 2025 NFL draft, Dixon signed with the New Orleans Saints as an undrafted free agent.
 He was waived on August 25.

+Hamilton Tiger-Cats

+On October 29, 2025, Dixon was signed to the practice roster of the Hamilton Tiger-Cats of the Canadian Football League (CFL).

+Dixon was released by the Tiger-Cats on May 31, 2026, as part of final roster cuts.

 Personal life

 Dixon is the younger brother of current NFL running back Keaontay Ingram.